An epicurean adventure to: South Africa

 Note: Ensure that the salt blends evenly with the flour.
 When yeast directly meets salt, it might lose some of its oomph.

-- Start adding some lukewarm water to the flour.
+4. Start adding some lukewarm water to the flour, a little at a time.
 Stir after each addition.

-- If you're kneading by hand, you can do it inside the bowl if your bowl is big enough (less mess) or on a lightly floured surface.
+6. Kneading by hand: You can do it inside the bowl if your bowl is big enough (less mess) or on a lightly floured surface.

-- Place the dough in the bowl and lightly oil the surface to prevent it from drying out.
+9. Place the dough in the bowl and lightly oil the surface of the dough to prevent it from drying out.
 Cover the bowl with clingfilm or a clean kitchen towel.

-- Spread a thin layer of oil on the work surface as well as your hands.
-Tip the dough onto the work surface.
+11. Lightly oil the work surface and your hands.
+Then, transfer the dough onto the oiled surface.

 Pro Tip: When dividing the dough, push the knife down into the dough instead of sawing through.
 This helps "seal" each portion of dough.

-- Cut pieces of baking paper large enough to hold the balls of dough (this is optional but helpful for easy transfer to the oil).
+14. Cut squares of baking paper large enough to hold each dough ball individually (this is optional but helpful for easy transfer to the oil).

-- Prepare an extra pot or another container with a lid by lining it with some paper towel to soak up any excess oil from the cooked vetkoek.
+17. Prepare an extra pot or container with a lid, lined with paper towels, to absorb excess oil and keep the vetkoek warm while you cook the rest.

 Pro tip: Fry the small piece of dough until it's browned on all sides before adding your first vetkoek.
 This confirms that the oil is truly ready.

-- When the top of the vetkoek has puffed up, flip the vetkoek over.
-Fry it until the bottom is a rich, golden brown.
-Flip it over again and fry the top half until it's the same colour.
+23. When the top of the vetkoek puffs up, flip it over and fry until the bottom is a rich, golden brown.
+Flip it back and cook the top until it matches the color of the bottom.

 Pro tip: You may notice the oil will bubble a lot when you drop a new piece of dough into it and then quiet down to very few bubbles after about 2 minutes.
 This is expected, don't be tempted to turn the heat up thinking it's not hot enough.